 Sightseeing

-Sightseeing in Sweden can quickly get expensive, though you’ll find there are plenty of free things to do in most of the big cities (see our guide to free attractions in Stockholm if you need a bit of inspiration).
+Sightseeing in Sweden can quickly get expensive, though you’ll find there are plenty of free things to do in most of the big cities.

 Stockholm | Price |